-Right-brained people are often creative and artistic, with a strong sense of curiosity and an ability to see the big picture.
+Right-brained people are creative and original, with a strong sense of curiosity and an ability to see the big picture.
 They're good at solving problems in innovative ways, as they tend to look beyond what's in front of them.
-They're also more open-minded than left-brained people, less concerned about their self-image, or how others perceive them.
+They're also more open-minded than left-brained people, and less concerned about their self-image or how others perceive them.

 Right-brained people are also more likely to be empathetic and sensitive.
 They might seem dreamy or absent-minded at times, but this isn't because they're not paying attention—it's because they're naturally less concerned with details.